 This confidentiality policy has been compiled to comply with the law of every jurisdiction in which we aim to do business.
 If you think it fails to satisfy the law of your country, we should like to hear from you, but ultimately it is your choice as to whether you wish to use our website.

 At any time you may review or update the personally identifiable information that we hold about you, by contacting us at the address at the head of this notice.
 To better safeguard your information, we will also take reasonable steps to verify your identity before granting access or making corrections to your information.
 You have certain rights in respect of the management of the personal data we hold about you.
 You can exercise any of these rights by contacting us.
-The easiest way to get in touch is by emailing us at email@example.com
+The easiest way to get in touch is by emailing us at our head office on email@example.com

 Right of Access